ecological science and fiction art

 In working on my botanical, entomological, avian, and ecological art, I love both the affective and scientific exploration of nature and the wonderful small and large worlds within it.
 Because this ignites my imagination in so many ways, I also love bringing an element of fiction into my artworks whenever inspiration leads me there.
 I also like very detailed and realistic painting with watercolours, gouache, colour pencils and sometimes just graphite.

 I hope you like my ecological science and fiction world and will find something in it that sparks your own imagination as well.
 You can find some of my motives as art prints, cards and other formats in my shop, and I also work on commission.
-If you would like to work with me or have any other questions, please get in touch via jane(at)limnlines.com or any of my social media channels.
+If you would like to work with me or have any other questions, please get in touch via DM on Instagram or Twitter.

 More About me

 Ever since I can remember I have had pens and brushes in my hand and was doodling something, imagining new worlds and characters in all shapes and sizes.
 Until today, my personal and professional life have felt like a continuous unfolding of the inevitable, a weaving together of my natural passion for drawing with my curiosity and wonderment for the world.
 I feel deeply grateful for all the things I have learned and experienced on this journey so far and often find it hard to believe that the next exciting adventure is somehow always right around the corner.